BROADSoftware/jdchive/README.md

 ### Ownership

 Database owner can be explicitly set by the attribute defined above.
-If this attribute is not present, then the owner
+If this attribute is not present, then the owner will be the account launching the command.

 Once created, one may change owner by setting the corresponding attribute.
 Launching **jdchive** under another account will have no impact.